Koka (brand)

-Koka (可口) is a Singaporean brand of instant noodles manufactured by Tat Hui Foods Pte.
+Koka (可口) are a Singaporean brand of instant noodles.
+It is manufactured by Tat Hui Foods Pte.
 Ltd., a company founded in 1986.
-The noodles are available in a variety of flavors, including packets, bowls, and cup noodles.
+The noodles are available in a variety of flavours, as packets or cup noodles.

-History

-Founded in 1986 in Singapore, Tat Hui Foods Pte.
-Ltd. manufactures Koka noodles, which have been sold domestically and exported worldwide since 1987.
-They have become a leading brand in Ireland, distributed by Boyne Valley Foods, where they compete with Unilever's Pot Noodle.
+They are sold within Singapore, and since 1987, have been exported to markets worldwide.
+Along with the Sanwa noodle brand, Tat Hui exports over 100 million packets a year, and are a leading brand in Ireland, behind Unilever's Pot Noodle, where they are distributed by Boyne Valley Foods.

 Manufacturing

 Koka's products are manufactured and packaged in Tat Hui's factory in Jurong, Singapore.
 Their noodles are air-dried rather than deep-fried in the usual Asian manner.